5 Best WordPress Firewall Plugins Tested & Reviewed

 by

-The challenge with firewalls is that you can’t tell how good they are just by looking at their features.
-A firewall works well only if it stops threats, but it’s hard to know that before you pick one.
+But how to choose?
+You can’t tell how good they are just by looking at their features.
+A WordPress firewall works well only if it stops threats, but it’s hard to know that before you pick one.

-TL;DR: Get the most effective protection for your site with MalCare, the best WordPress firewall.
-MalCare is custom-built for WordPress sites, and its Atomic Security protects your site from attacks, even if it has vulnerabilities on it.
+TL;DR: MalCare is the best firewall for your WordPress site.
+It is custom-built for WordPress, and it protects your site from attacks, even if it has vulnerabilities.
 It is the only proactive defence against attacks, hackers, bots, bad IPs, and more.

 What is a WordPress firewall?